rurban/ctl/docs/set.md

 ## DESCRIPTION

-set is a sorted associative container that contains key-value pairs with unique keys.
-Keys are sorted by using the custom comparison function.
-Search, removal, and insertion operations have logarithmic complexity. set is implemented as red-black tree.
+**set** is a sorted associative container that contains unique values.
+Values are sorted by using the custom comparison function `compare`.
+Search, removal, and insertion operations have logarithmic complexity. set is implemented as **red-black tree**.

 The function names are composed of the prefix **set_**, the user-defined type **T** and the method name.
 E.g `set_int` with `#define T int`.

 Everywhere the CTL uses the Compare requirements, uniqueness is determined by using the equivalence relation.
-In imprecise terms, two objects a and b are considered equivalent (not unique) if neither compares less than the
+In imprecise terms, two objects `a` and `b` are considered equivalent (not unique) if neither compares less than the
-other: `!compare(a, b) && !compare(b, a)`.
+other: `!compare(a, b) && !compare(b, a)`. _(Which obviously fails with double nan)_

 Note that **find** does not use this double comparison, rather a single compare call.
 And if that's `0` it optionally calls the equal method.
 For simple integral types this always works, as the default equal method is